-While I was in this spot, I took a series of panoramas that show the rainy scene:
+While I was in this spot, I took this panorama that shows the rainy scene:

 If you’d seen my Facebook page or follow me on Twitter, you’ll know I was supposed to be interviewed on the Fisher Cats radio broadcast during the game.
 I escaped the rain for a bit to meet the team’s broadcaster, Tom Gauthier, in the press box.
 This was the scene as I waited to cross paths with him:

 The radio booths are on the left side, facing the field, and you can see various notable newspaper front pages and pictures of Eastern League alumni decorating the walls.
 The black trays on the right side contain each team’s roster, game notes and the starting lineup — great reading material that I always grab when I’m in any press box.
 I eventually met Tom and he invited me to join him for the fifth inning — or, the “theoretical fifth inning” as we called it.
 We also decided that if the game was indeed rained out, I’d join Tom during the fifth inning of the following day’s matinee game.

 Once I’d talked to Tom for a few minutes, I went back down to the wet concourse and watched some New Britain players play hacky sack.
 Not something you see at the ballpark every day:

 It was now about 20 minutes before first the supposed first pitch, the park was still almost empty …

 … and so was the home dugout: